EQI MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite no output schema, the description fully explains the return values: global indicator, degraded components, open incidents, and 'your_banks_affected'.
-For a parameterless tool, this is complete and actionable.
+Given no output schema, the description fully explains the return values: global indicator, degraded components, open incidents, and your_banks_affected.
+It also provides context for when to use and how it differs from related tools.
+Complete for a parameterless tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.